dylanpyle/Raphael-Sparks/readme.md

-# Raphael Sparks
+# raphael-sparks
-An über-simple particle generator for [Raphael](http://raphaeljs.com).
+An über-simple particle generator for [Raphael.js](http://raphaeljs.com).
 Very much a work in progress.
 Some goals include:

 * Becoming a Raphael plugin rather than just a stand-alone script